oliverdding/aurora-old/content/posts/what-is-spark-job.md

 comments = true
 +++

 Well, terminology can always be difficult since it depends on context.
-In many cases, you can be used to "submit a job to a cluster", which for spark would be to submit a driver program.
+In many cases, it can be used to "submit a job to a cluster", which for spark would be to submit a driver program.

-That said, Spark has his own definition for "job", directly from the glossary:
+That said, Spark has its own definition for "job", directly from the glossary:

 > Job A parallel computation consisting of multiple tasks that gets spawned in response to a Spark action (e.g. save, collect); you'll see this term used in the driver's logs.

 So I this context, let's say you need to do the following:

-1. Load a file with people names and addresses into RDD1
+1. Load a file with people names and addresses into `RDD1`
-2. Load a file with people names and phones into RDD2
+2. Load a file with people names and phones into `RDD2`
-3. Join RDD1 and RDD2 by name, to get RDD3
+3. Join `RDD1` and `RDD2` by name, to get `RDD3`
-4. Map on RDD3 to get a nice HTML presentation card for each person as RDD4
+4. Map on `RDD3` to get a nice HTML presentation card for each person as `RDD4`
-5. .Save RDD4 to file.
+5. .Save `RDD4` to file.
-6. Map RDD1 to extract zipcodes from the addresses to get RDD5
+6. Map `RDD1` to extract zipcodes from the addresses to get RDD5
-7. Aggregate on RDD5 to get a count of how many people live on each zipcode as RDD6
+7. Aggregate on `RDD5` to get a count of how many people live on each zipcode as `RDD6`
-8. Collect RDD6 and prints these stats to the stdout.
+8. Collect `RDD6` and prints these stats to the stdout.

 So,